rhildred/python-compare-list-of-objects-and-dictionaries/PracticeMidterm.md

 Please solve 8 of the following 10 problems.
 Each solution is worth 10 marks.
 Create a working folder and save all of your .py files to the same folder.
-When your solutions are complete, please upload a .zip of that folder to the quiz tool.
+When your solutions are complete, please upload a .zip of that folder to the dropbox provided.

 #### 1. Canadian Federal tax is calculated using the following formula: